Joel Caine: Post Rugby League career

 In 2011, he began co-hosting The Game Plan (NRL), which began airing on ONE HD and switched networks to Channel Ten in mid-2012.

 In 2014, Caine became the face of Sportsbet.com.au for rugby league telecasts.
 This also sees him have a role on the Nine Network with The Footy Show.

 In 2015, he was working as a rugby league commentator with Fox Sports.

 In 2018, Caine became the lead commentator for Channel 9's coverage of The Intrust Super Premiership NSW.

 In 2019, Caine was announced as one of the lead callers for 2GB's Continuous Call Team.
 Caine was chosen to call games mainly on a Saturday and Sunday.

 Personal life

-He is older brother of the Cronulla Sharks player, Tony Caine.
+He is the older brother of Cronulla-Sutherland Sharks player Tony Caine.